CodeWithJV/holochain-challenge-3/README.md

 - Create another `assert()` for checking if the retrieved comments contains the one we created

 </details>

+Have a look in the [sample solution branch](tree/sample-solution) if you need more help.

 #### 4. Create a test for checking if Agents can update comments on the DHT